AwuahScott/moodify-signup-page/README.md

-# moodify-signup-page
-A responsive landing page for Moodify, a mood-based to-do list app.
-Built with HTML and CSS, featuring Flexbox layout, form animation, and a modern design.
+# Moodify Landing Page 🚀

+Moodify is a mood-based to-do list app that helps users plan their day based on how they feel.
+This repository contains the responsive landing page built with **HTML** and **CSS**, featuring a simple signup form and promotional content.

+## 💡 Features

+- Responsive Flexbox layout
+- Animated form and image section on page load
+- Font Awesome icons
+- Simple email subscription form
+- Clean and modern UI